Course Title: Computer and Internet Forensics

 Since this course is interactive, you will need to bring along a personal laptop to class that is powerful enough to handle the software used.
 See below for the minimum useful specifications:

-• Recent MS Windows 10 Professional with native ability to virtualize, or Windows 7+ with VirtualBox software (free), or MacOS with ability to virtualise
+• Recent MS Windows OS 10 or higher with native ability to virtualize with VirtualBox software (free), or MacOS with ability to virtualise.

 • USB memory stick capability